oufresh/ts-simple-example/README.md

 # ts-simple-example
-A simple hello world of typescript
+A simple hello world of typescript with two example
+  - Basic exmaple
+  - Basic loading modules